During the current Coronavirus situation, the Food Closet is continuing to operate with adjusted procedures, including having drive-through service.

 The Food Closet Ministry provides food assistance in a pastoral setting.
 The desire of the ministry is to love and serve God through loving and serving others.
 Therefore, one of the goals is to reach out to hurting people by caring for them and their families in a holistic manner through feeding the mind, body and spirit.
 Partnered with this is fostering a loving and caring environment that ministers to the dear ones that we serve and serve alongside.

-The growing community need has been evident as the number of families provided with food assistance has doubled in the past year.
 How, one might ask, are we able to "physically" provide for so many?
 There is a large, multi-talented, faithful, and dedicated team of willing, prayerful hearts and helping hands that keep things flowing smoothly.

 Thank you to the volunteers who tirelessly pour themselves out for the sake of the Kingdom.
 Come visit and be blessed.
 There is always room for one more.